When the Heat Becomes the Hazard

 The Broader Picture: This Is Not a One-Off

-Dr Garyfallos Konstantinoudis of Imperial College London has described heatwaves as ‘silent killers’: the people who die in them typically have pre-existing conditions, and heat is rarely listed as a contributing cause of death on death certificates.
-The deaths are real, but they are systematically undercounted.
+Dr Garyfallos Konstantinoudis of Imperial College London has described heatwaves as "silent killers,"11 because the people who die in them typically have pre-existing conditions, and heat itself is rarely listed as a contributing cause of death on the certificate.
+The deaths are real, but they are systematically undercounted, which makes it easy to underestimate how serious a heatwave like this actually is.

 If Someone Is in Trouble